soketi/docs/advanced-usage/horizontal-scaling.md

 ### Which drivers to choose?

-In case you don't know how your architecture will be, consider the following table and pick your use case in order to know what to configure.
+In case you don't know how your architecture should be, consult the following table and pick your use case:

 | Use case                                                 | Recommended Adapter / Other adapters          | Recommended Rate-Limiting Driver |
 | -------------------------------------------------------- | --------------------------------------------- | -------------------------------- |